Bonalu Jathara – started in Telangana in the year 1813

 While in Hyderabad and Secunderabad, during the period of Ashadam (Late June to August), we won’t tell you to not miss Bonalu.
 And the reason is self explanatory.

-While in Hyderabad city in this period, you just cannot miss Bonalu Jathara!
+If you are in Hyderabad city in this period, you just cannot miss Bonalu Jathara!